bfabricius/howl/README.md

 	$ ./howl stop

 ## Connecting OWL Devices
 Howl can deploy compiled patches and run them on OWL Devices.
-Make sure your devices is powered and connected to your host computer via USB.
+Make sure your device is powered and connected to your host computer via USB.
 If Howl is not running yet, start it and after it is running execute following command:

 	$ ./howl listdevices